alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 Which means that with MinGW g++ 11.2.0 `fs::path` garbles a `char`-based path specification with non-ASCII characters.

 Unfortunately *it’s g++ that is standard-conforming here*.
-The C++ standard requires `std::filesystem::path` to misbehave &mdash; to garble text &mdash; by default in an UTF-8 based Windows program. because the specification stems from before Windows got UTF-8 support in June 2019, i.e. before there was a *process* ANSI codepage.
+The C++ standard requires `std::filesystem::path` to misbehave &mdash; to garble text &mdash; by default in an UTF-8 based Windows program, because the specification stems from before Windows got UTF-8 support in June 2019, i.e. before there was a *process* ANSI codepage.
 The ridiculous required text garbling affects

 | Part: | Workaround measure(s): |
 |:------|:---------|